MrLuje/vscode-extensions-pack-builder/README.md

 - npm >= 5.2.0 (for npx support)

+## Extension commands

+This extension contributes the following commands:

+- `packBuilder.createPack`: initiate a pack creation

 ## How does this work ?

 Since there is no API to perform these operations, there is a bit a magic to make it work :